Our November Featured Libation of the World comes from the island of Santorini, Greece

 What is this island gem Vinsanto?

 Vinsanto is a naturally sweet, velvety dessert wine.
 Even though it is red in color, it is produced from overripe white grapes.
 The grapes have an extra step upon harvesting.
-They are usually harvested in late August and are laid to dry in the harsh Aegean sun for 6-8 days and made into raisins for practical purposes.
+They are usually harvested in late August, laid to dry in the harsh Aegean sun for 6-8 days, and made into raisins for practical purposes.
 This process gives a concentrated, sweet, golden wine with an aroma of dates, quince, dried figs, honey, and caramel.
 As the wine ages, it darkens and takes on the intense aromas of dried fruit, nuts, coffee, and molasses.
 It holds a gentle minerality and acidity that balances out its sweetness.

 The Vinsanto wine matures for years in oak barrels and then continues to develop in the bottle.
 The alcohol content is usually around 13%.